Fardeen26/Fardeen26/README.md

-18.6 full stack developer. just building
+19. building and chasing mastery